What makes a complex a virtual resolution?: Introduction

 \subsection{Notation}

-Throughout this paper, $X$ will be a smooth projective toric variety and $S$ will denote the Cox ring of $X$ over an algebraically closed field $\kk$, which is graded by the Picard group of $X$ $\Pic(X)$ \cite{cox}*{\textsection 1}.
-In particular, $S$ is a polynomial ring with a multigrading.
-Denote the irrelevant ideal of $S$ by $B$; $M$ will be a finitely generated $\Pic(X)$-graded module over $S$ and $\widetilde{M}$ denotes the sheaf of $M$ over $X$, as constructed in \cite{cox}*{\textsection 3}.
+Throughout this paper, $X$ will be a smooth projective toric variety and $S$ will denote the Cox ring of $X$ over an algebraically closed field $\kk$.
+The Cox ring $S$ is graded by the Picard group of $X$, which we denote by $\Pic(X)$ \cite{cox}*{\textsection 1}.
+In particular, $S$ is a polynomial ring with a multigrading by $\ZZ^r$ for $r = \rank \; \Pic(X)$.
+Let $B$ denote the irrelevant ideal of $S$, which is radical; $M$ will be a finitely generated $\Pic(X)$-graded module over $S$ and $\widetilde{M}$ denotes the sheaf of $M$ over $X$, as constructed in \cite{cox}*{\textsection 3}.
 Given an ideal $I$ of $S$, we denote the set of all homogenous prime ideals containing $I$ by $V(I)$.